tusharpramanikbd/bikerz-heaven-client/README.md

 - User can purchase bike parts in bulk quantity
 - User can add review and delete order.
 - Admin can create and delete product, delete user, make admin.
-- The whole website is responsive.
+- The whole website is responsive for desktop, tablet and mobile.

 ## Used Technologies